 Address: 333 Michigan Ave, Chicago, IL 60601

-DuSable Bridge is a magnificent piece of architecture built by the best engineers of its time, especially due to its mechanical power.
-It is built in the Beaux Arts style, much like the 1909 plans for Chicago which were largely Parisian.
+DuSable Bridge is a magnificent architecture built by the best engineers of its time, especially due to its mechanical power.
+It is built in the Beaux Arts style, much like the 1909 plans for Chicago, which were largely Parisian.
 The bridge is meant to mirror the aesthetic of the Alexander III Bridge in Paris.

 The bridge’s four houses on each corner showcase a different momentous time in Chicago’s history.
-These houses depict the arrival of James Marquette and Louis Joliet, first settlers Jean Baptiste Point du Sable and John Kinzie, The Battle of Fort Dearborn, and the rebuilding of the city after the Chicago Fire of 1871.
+These houses depict the arrival of James Marquette and Louis Joliet, first settlers Jean Baptiste Point du Sable and John Kinzie, The Battle of Fort Dearborn, and the city’s rebuilding after the Chicago Fire of 1871.

 28. Visit the Book Cellar